bruxx-6243/bruxx-6243/README.md

 ## Hey What's up👋
-<p align="center"> My name is Fariol Blondeau student at the Insitute of Mathematics, Information Technologies and Natural Sciences.
-I'm also a Frontend Web Developper 💻🔬🧪</p>
+<p align="center"> My name is Fariol Blondeau student at the Insitute of Mathematics, Information Technologies and Natural Sciences, also a Frontend Web Developper 💻🔬🧪</p>

 <p></p>